-Tiered outcomes are nothing new, most schools that I have worked in have used it in some form or another.
+Tiered outcomes are nothing new; most schools that I have worked in have used it in some form or another.
 These levelled outcomes usually take the form of either Must/Should/Could or All/Most/Some.
-They are ideal for differentiating by outcome.
+They are ideal for differentiating by the outcome.

 This is a re-blog post originally posted by @keeponteeping and published with kind permission.